-The farkling and customizing and mechanical
+The farkling and customizing and mechanical modifications never end.

-modifications never end, but very few get down to the 8th and 9th circles: painting and building.
+But very few get down to the 8th and 9th circles: painting and building.

 Or maybe it's building and painting?

 I've been messing around with paint jars, cans and spray guns since my age could be written in single digits, but I'm nothing more than a hack.

 Every once and a while, I get the urge to try once more, fantasizing that I could indeed be successful at painting a motorcycle and doing a better job than the factory.